About Green Shield Certified

 Housing and Urban Development's "Green Incentives" Program.
 Green Shield Certified is one of two national certification programs that qualifies for the Department of Housing and Urban Development's (HUD) Green Incentives Program.

-Mr. Luis Agurto, Sr. is Founder and CEO of Pestec, a family-owned pest control business serving the greater San Francisco Bay Area since 1986.
+Mr. Luis Agurto, Jr. is CEO of Pestec, a family-owned pest control business serving the greater San Francisco Bay Area since 1986.
 Mr. Agurto has used his innovated prevention-based practices to provide effect pest control while reducing pesticide use and risk.
 Pestec, with its award-winning and nationally recognized IPM program, was the first pest management provider to become Green Shield Certified, a national certification with stringent IPM performance standards as well as the first to receive EcoWise certification, an IPM certification operated by the Association of Bay Area Governments.
-Mr. Agurto was appointed to the California Structural Pest Control Board by Governor Schwarzenegger.

 Dr. Thomas A. Green is President of the IPM Institute of North America, a non-profit organization that promotes Integrated Pest Management (IPM), practices that reduce pesticide use and exposure in both agriculture and community settings.
 Tom is also President of IPM Works in Madison, WI , which provides consulting services to businesses and non-profit organizations on broadening adoption of IPM and other conservation-enhancing practices.
 He holds a Ph.D. in entomology from the University of Massachusetts and is a Certified Crop Advisor and Technical Service Provider and chief scientist for the Eco Apple eco-label program.